-6 After passing through all the doors, she found herself face to face with the king seated on his throne, awe-inspiring in the full array of his majesty, his robes all covered with gold and precious stones.7 As he looked up, his face flushed with majestic anger, the queen faltered, turned pale and leaned weakly upon the shoulder of the maid in front of her.
+After passing through all the doors, she found herself face to face with the king seated on his throne, awe-inspiring in the full array of his majesty, his robes all covered with gold and precious stones.
+As he looked up, his face flushed with majestic anger, the queen faltered, turned pale and leaned weakly upon the shoulder of the maid in front of her.

-8 Then God changed the king's anger to gentleness.
+Then God changed the king's anger to gentleness.
 Alarmed, he sprang from his throne, took Esther in his arms until she had recovered and comforted her with soothing words.
-9 "What is it, Esther?" he said.
+"What is it, Esther?" he said.
 "I am your brother.
 Take heart.
-10 You will not die, because our decree applies only to ordinary people.
-11 Come, speak to me."
-12 He raised the golden scepter, touched her neck with it, then embraced her saying, "Speak to me."
+You will not die, because our decree applies only to ordinary people.
+Come, speak to me."
+He raised the golden scepter, touched her neck with it, then embraced her saying, "Speak to me."

-13 Esther spoke: "My lord, I saw you like an angel of God, and I trembled with fear before your majesty.
-14 For you are admirable, my Lord, and your appearance is awesome although you are full of kindness."
-15 But she fell fainting as she spoke.
-16 The king was deeply distressed, and his attendants tried to revive her.
+Esther spoke: "My lord, I saw you like an angel of God, and I trembled with fear before your majesty.
+For you are admirable, my Lord, and your appearance is awesome although you are full of kindness."
+But she fell fainting as she spoke.
+The king was deeply distressed, and his attendants tried to revive her.

-The king asked, "What is it, Mk Queen Esther?
-Tell me what you 6:23 wish.
+The king asked, "What is it, queen Esther?
+Tell me what you wish.
 Even if it is half of my kingdom, I will give it to you."
-4 Esther replied, "If it pleases your majesty, come with Ha-
+Esther replied, "If it pleases your majesty, come with Haman to a banquet I have prepared today."
+The king gave the order: